Table of Contents

 Traumatic brain injuries can result from various incidents, many of which involve negligence or preventable situations.
 Some of the most frequent causes include:

 • Falls and Workplace Accidents: Slip-and-fall incidents, construction site accidents, and unsafe working conditions often lead to head injuries.
-Falls from heights or onto hard surfaces can cause severe trauma to the brain.
+Falls from heights or onto hard surfaces can create severe trauma to the brain.
+Construction sites throughout Little Rock and workplace injuries at industrial facilities in the region contribute to TBI cases annually.

 • Defective Products: Faulty safety equipment, such as helmets or airbags, can fail to protect users and lead to TBIs during accidents.
 Arkansas product liability laws hold manufacturers accountable for defective products that contribute to such injuries.